Array

 This tour is representative of a category in which there is a shift of emphasis away from the major masterpieces of a region towards the lesser delights, from a concentrated diet of cultural achievement familiar from text books towards a mélange of landscape, less accessible art and a sense of the continuity of life and community amidst ancient masonry.

 There are two bases for this tour, both utterly lovely and characteristic.
-The first four nights are spent in the charming village of Bagno Vignoni, with its central square occupied by an arcaded Renaissance piscina.
+The first three nights are spent in the charming village of Bagno Vignoni, with its central square occupied by an arcaded Renaissance piscina.
 The thermal baths of Bagno Vignoni have been visited by Pope Pius II, Saint Catherine of Siena, and Lorenzo the Magnificent.
 The last three nights are spent in Colle di Val d’Elsa, between Siena and San Gimignano, it is one of the many beautiful hilltop towns in the countryside around Siena, which contains perhaps the most extensive spread of medieval townscape in Europe.

 If you delight in places which lie off the beaten track, in tiny hill towns where vineyards clamber up to the 14th-century walls, in majestic landscapes of storm-tossed hills punctuated by cypresses, in the discovery of great architecture and exquisite paintings in unexpected places, in tracing a maze of alleys scarcely changed for 500 years, this tour is likely to please.